GuoliangLi-HZAU/ChIA-PET_Tool_V3/README.md

     --map_ambiguous: Also mapping ambiguous reads without linker. default: N
     --skipmap: Skip mapping read1 and read2, start from paired R1.sam and R2.sam, only valid in HiChIP mode now. default: N
-    --macs2: macs2 path, using macs2 callpeak to detect anchor peak with alignment file. default: N
+    --macs2: macs2 path, using macs2 callpeak to detect anchor peak with alignment file. default: N --nomodel macs2 parameter, Whether or not to build the shifting model in macs2. default: N --shortestP extend and keep shorest peak length longer than N for loop calling, suggest 1500, user can set 0 to skip this step. default: 1500
+	--shortestA extend and keep shorest anchor length longer than N for loop calling, user can set 0 to skip this step. default: 0
-    --XOR_cluster: Whether keep loops if only one side of anchor is overlap with peak. default: N
+	--XOR_cluster Whether keep loops if only one side of anchor is overlap with peak. default: N --addcluster Keep all regions with more than 2 count reads as potential anchor for calling loop. default: N. if peaks number of macs2 smaller than 10000, this paramater will work automaticly.

 Especially, the directories of data should be set properly to make sure that the programs could run smoothly.
 ChIA-PET Tool V3 will create a folder named by `OUTPUT_PREFIX` in the `OUTPUT_DIRECTORY`.
 The default value of `OUTPUT_DIRECTORY` is in the master folder "`ChIA-PET_Tool_V3/`" and `OUTPUT_PREFIX` is "out".
 Examples of `CHROM_SIZE_INFO` and `CYTOBAND_DATA` are both in the master folder "`ChIA-PET_Tool_V3/chromInfo/`".
 We recommend users to select one or create a new one in that folder.